 If you time your visit to the Palace for a Monday, Wednesday, Friday, or Sunday at 11 am, you’ll see the famous Changing of the Guard ceremony – for free.
 Check the Buckingham Palace website to see when the State Rooms are open, or book an organized Buckingham Palace tour, such as this one which includes a royal London guided walk, or this one where you can marvel at the sumptuous royal carriages at Buckingham Palace’s Royal Mews.

 Try to fit in a visit to Horse Guards, an 18th Century building next to Horse Guards Parade.
 Here you’ll see the lavishly-dressed sentry guards, mounted or on foot, and all impressively deadpan in the face of camera-waving tourists.
-If you’re visiting London in June you can see the Trooping the Colour rehearsals and the big parade on the King’s Birthday.
+If you visit London in June, you can see the Trooping the Colour rehearsals and the big parade on the King’s Birthday.

 A walk down Millbank will give great views of the River Thames and the London Eye – and you’ll find yourself at another cozy traditional pub, the supposedly haunted Morpeth Arms.
 And right next door is the world-famous Tate Britain art museum – another fabulous free London attraction.